nwjun/image-processing-demo-streamlit/README.md

 ## Todo
 - [ ] Add explaination on each filter
-- [ ] Add another page which allows users to altered the kernel size to be used on the image
+- [ ] Add another page which allows users to altered the kernel size, value and step to be used on the image
 - [ ] Add "upload photo" feature
 - [ ] Add more photos and filters